 "A good DBA always backs up his data.
 You know that, Dave."

-Quickly and securely copy your backups to the cloud, with the SQL DBA Bundle.
+Quickly and securely copy your backups to the cloud, with SQL Backup Pro.

 "And what data would that be then?" cried Dave, triumphant.

 Grant looked scary.
 "A good DBA always backs up his data.
 You know that, Dave.
 Even during a life-threatening, high-speed car chase.
 I uploaded it all to the Windows Azure cloud, via Cerebrata, just before I…err…accidentally dropped the laptop into the path of your Jeep."